Flexible batteries for wearables

 Device Selection

 We determined smartwatches to be the best type of device to use in this demo.
 Integrating our battery with a smartwatch would clearly demonstrate our battery's function without a huge current draw.
-The idea was to replace the smartwatch's wristband with a custom slicone prototype embeded with a battery inside.
+The idea was to replace the smartwatch's wristband with a custom silicone prototype embedded with a battery inside.

 Smartwatch Teardown